DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 during 2013 and 2014.
 For example, when we visited the Papunya Computer Room in May 2012, almost no-one was using Facebook.
 However, two years later, the computer room staff claimed that: ‘Everyone has a Facebook account.
-It's the easiest way to communicate with outside’; and: ‘They talk to friends in other parts of Australia.
+It’s the easiest way to communicate with outside’; and: ‘They talk to friends in other parts of Australia.
 Facebook Hermannsburg, South Australia, Santa Teresa’.
-In the Remote Indigenous Public Internet Access’ (RIPIA’s) *Cyber Safety Program Report*, which interviewed people in six central Australian remote communities, including Ali Curung and Papunya, 37 per cent of participants ‘claimed they/and or their family members enjoy using social media for keeping in touch with
+In the Remote Indigenous Public Internet Access’s (RIPIA’s) *Cyber Safety Program Report*, which interviewed people in six central Australian remote communities, including Ali Curung and Papunya, 37 per cent of participants ‘claimed they/and or their family members enjoy using social media for keeping in touch with